06.12.2018 • 3 minutes

-When performing academic tasks, students should not only see improvement, but realise that they are responsible for that development.
+When performing academic tasks, students should obviously see improvement, but it is equally important for them to realise that they are responsible for their progress.

-Students with such a mindset typically see failure as an opportunity to learn, and persevere when others might quit.
+Students with such a mindset tend to see failure as an opportunity to learn, and persevere when others might quit.

-Students are more determined when they know they can do well on a project, and even more so when they believe they are responsible for their own success.
+Students are more determined when they know they can do well on an assignment, and this is especially true when they believe they are responsible for their own success.

 Content drawn from “The Science of Learning — What Every Teacher Should Know”, EdX: https://www.edx.org